AbdimulhinYussuf3675/code-review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# MObile First Portfolio
+# Code Review

-> In this project, I set up a "Mobile First Portfolio" repository .
+> In this project, I set up a "Code Review" repository where i got an introduction to the code review process.
 No complex coding is required for this exercise.
-The goal here is to master all of the tools and best practices of HTML and CSS in setting up a GitHub repository
+The goal here is to master all of the tools and best practices of HTML and CSS in setting up a GitHub repository and on how to make a code review.

 ![](images/Screenshot%20from%202022-09-23%2019-33-42.png)